Card on File compliance for REST Pay Display

 Clover collects a general consent agreement from the customer to proceed with either a tokenization request and/or payment.
 Card on File rules require additional steps that merchants and software developers must take to reach full compliance.
 Merchants are still responsible to perform the following activities when saving customer cards (tokens) on file.

-• “Inform” the account issuer that payment credentials are now stored on file, either by processing an initial payment or a $0 account verification through Clover REST Pay Display API.
+• Inform the account issuer that payment credentials are now stored on file; this is done by processing an initial payment or by a $0 account verification through Clover REST Pay Display API.

 • Disclose to cardholders how those credentials will be used.